-It is noted that in Non-Fast Connect, the normal H.245-based OpenLogicalChannel procedures can be used to open and close UDPTL, RTP, and TCP fax channels (refer to 6.2.8.2).
+It is noted that in Non-Fast Connect, the normal H.245-based OpenLogicalChannel procedures can be used to open and close UDPTL, RTP, and TCP fax channels (refer to clause 6.2.8.2).
 Tunnelled H.245 can also be used to open and close channels.
-It is also noted that non-Fast Connect and non-tunnelled H.245 procedures do not apply to interworking with ITU-T Rec.
-T.38.
+It is also noted that non-Fast Connect and non-tunnelled H.245 procedures do not apply to interworking with Rec.
+ITU-T T.38.